 The clearest way to see the difference is to follow a shopper from a creator's link to a completed order.

-With impact.com Storefronts, the shopper lands on a creator-curated page hosted on a creator-commerce domain (impact.com's launch customer, Fanatics, runs these at fanaticscreators.com).
+With impact.com Storefronts, the shopper lands on a creator-curated page hosted on a separate, dedicated storefront domain (impact.com's launch customer, Fanatics, runs these at fanaticscreators.com).
 The creator curates products there, impact.com attributes the activity, and the purchase completes on the brand's main ecommerce site.
-The storefront is the discovery-and-curation layer; checkout lives downstream on the brand's store.
+The storefront is a separate destination — and to actually buy, the shopper has to be handed off from it to the brand's real store.
+Every redirect in that chain is a seam where attention, trust, and conversions leak.

 With CreatorCommerce, the shopper lands on a co-branded creator storefront that is a native Shopify page on the brand's own domain.
 The creator's imagery and curated products render inside the brand's theme, the creator is written into the cart attributes at add-to-cart, and the order is tagged at checkout — all without leaving the brand's store.
 There's no redirect to a separate site to buy.